How to Decorate with White When You Have Kids

 This post contains affiliate links.
 For more information, see my disclosures here.

-1. We only eat in the kitchen and dining room (for the most part).
+1. Keep food in the kitchen and dining room.

 The boys know that if they’re eating, they need to be either sitting at the island in the kitchen or sitting at the dining room table.
 Our kitchen and living room are one big, open space, so it is easy to feel like you’re still part of what is happening in the living room (and they can still see the TV if we’re watching a movie or something) if you’re sitting at the kitchen island.

 At our last house, the dining room and living room were in one large space, so they could eat at the dining room table and still be in on the action if everyone was hanging out in the living room.

 living room and dining room in our last house

 In both situations, this helped corral the mess in a designated area and kept our whites white!
 Occasionally the boys will wander into the living room with a bowl of popcorn or something and we live a little on the wild side (ha!), but for the most part, they keep food in the designated space.

 2. Remove shoes in the entryway.

 This happened more just naturally rather than us making a rule about it, but we enter the house from the garage into the mudroom, and the first thing the boys do is kick off their shoes before they walk into the main part of the house.
 They just don’t like wearing them unless they have to, which keeps them from tracking junk into the house too.
 Win-win.

 3. Store toys and crafts away from the main living space if possible.